 In cases where siblings abuse each other, CPS will typically keep a Family Services case open for a period of time.
 When that happens, the quality of response by the agency may dictate what, if any, adverse consequences there may be for the parents.
 In many instances, CPS becomes hostile to parents who do not adopt CPS’s view of what transpired and what should be done to address it.
 If the parents protest or take a different course of action, the agency may come to view the parents are non-supportive of the child victim.
 In extreme cases, this may result in court-ordered removal of the child victim from the home.
 Such action may serve to further demonize the child victim who reported the abuse.

-If you or someone you know is dealing with the issue of child-on-child sexual abuse, you should consult an attorney immediately.
+If you or someone you know is dealing with the issue of a child being sexually abused by a sibling, you should consult an attorney immediately.
 Having an attorney available at a moment’s notice to address whether a given action taken at variance with CPS recommendations may subject the family to Court action by the agency or worse, removal of a child from the home, is the best protection a family can have against unwarranted state intrusion.
 Ideally, this attorney should have a background in handling child abuse and neglect issues and in working with the agency in your county.